CaffeineAndLasers/CaffeineAndLasers.github.io/content/blogs/automatingYourRSS.md

 ------------------------------------------------------------------------

 What is going on here?
-The important bit is in-between  `{% for post in collections.blogPosts %}` and `{% endfor %}`.
-This section tells 11ty to go though all the files in the  blogs directory, and generates an RSS entry from all those properties  we went through and added earlier.
+The important bit is in-between  `\{\% for post in collections.blogPosts \%\}` and `{\% endfor \%\}`.
+This section tells 11ty to go through all the files in the  blogs directory, and generates an RSS entry from all those properties  we went through and added earlier.

 # 6 Extension: Automating other parts of your page!